dantol29/webserver/docs/CGI/README_CGI_IMPLEMENTATION.md

 ### I will use them to implement further, then organize/markdown them in a better way

+ The remainder of the path,
+   if any, is a resource or sub-resource identifier to be interpreted by the script.
+   ============> this is PATH_info

+   The server MUST ensure that the script output is sent to the client unmodified.

+   The server MAY implement a timeout period within which data must be received from the script.

 4.2.
 Request Message-Body

    Request data is accessed by the script in a system-defined method;